-Rebecca Murga’s path to the military was a direct one -- members of a film crew she worked for were shooting in NY on 9/11.
+Rebecca Murga’s path to the military was a direct one -- members of a film crew she worked for were shooting in New York on 9/11.
 After the tragedy, she resolved to join the Army, where she continued doing what she does best: tell stories.
 She has worked as a film writer, editor and director all across the globe, from Iraq, Kuwait and Afghanistan to North and South America.

-Rebecca is a stalwart advocate for veterans.
-She has directed the short documentary War Ink, a project that tells veterans’ stories through their tattoos.
-Most recently, she finished One Halloween; a short film that follows a wounded Afghanistan war veteran through one Halloween night as he tries to connect with his 10-year-old daughter on his first day home after being released from the hospital.
+Murga is a stalwart advocate for veterans.
+She has directed the short documentary "War Ink," a project that tells veterans’ stories through their tattoos.
+Most recently, she finished "One Halloween"; a short film that follows a wounded Afghanistan war veteran through one Halloween night as he tries to connect with his 10-year-old daughter on his first day home after being released from the hospital.

-1. Be flexible and do the work
+1. Be Flexible and Do the Work.

-The job you held in the military is never going to exactly correlate with what you want to do on set unless you are a photographer, and even then, it is a different beast.
+The job you held in the military is never going to correlate exactly with what you want to do on set unless you are a photographer, and even then, it is a different beast.
 Take time to learn and realize this is a new career.

 I have seen veterans get frustrated because they are not moving up the ladder more quickly.
 It is a different structure than the military.
-It doesn’t matter about your time in grade, all that matters is the content you make and the network that you have.
+It doesn’t matter about your time in grade; all that matters is the content you make and the network that you have.
 And if you have to make 100 short films to get one good one, well then do it.

 Put in the work.
 Don’t think that first script you write is the only one you need.
 Write another.
 And another.
-Keep writing until you actually come out with a good script … and after that....write another one.
+Keep writing until you actually come out with a good script … and after that, write another one.

 Veterans in Media and Entertainment (formerly Veterans in Film and Television) is the group that I look to as an incredible network.
 It's a group of veterans who are working as writers, actors, directors, producers, photographers, etc.

 You need friends in this industry who are like-minded, and not just friends to hang out with -- a group of collaborators you can honestly go to and ask their opinions.
-And get HONEST feedback.
-It doesn’t help when people say to me “good work.”
+And get honest feedback.
+It doesn’t help when people say to me, “Good work.”

-What helps is when they give honest thoughtful feedback that I can use to make myself better.
+What helps is when they give honest, thoughtful feedback that I can use to make myself better.
 Find a good group of people and hang on to them.

-I make it a point to always be in some point of production.
-I am either in pre-production, on set, or in post.
+I make it a point always to be in some point of production.
+I am either in pre-production, on set or in post.
 You will get better after every project.
 I always want to be on set.
 I always want to keep my directing skills sharp.

 If you want to be in this industry: Watch films.
 Watch a lot of films.
-Learn from the greats, watch them for their pacing, for shot selection.
+Learn from the greats; watch them for their pacing and shot selection.
 If you are an actor, find a group of folks and create something every year.
 Get on set.

 4. Read the Trades

-5. Pick a track
+5. Pick a Track

 It doesn’t mean you can’t try other things out.
 And it doesn’t mean you can't work in different parts of the industry.
 But I started getting directing jobs when I stopped taking editing jobs.
-I was a director.
-And didn’t want to focus on anything else.
+I was a director and didn’t want to focus on anything else.